In this guide, we will show how to configure LDAP authorization for EspoCRM. Let’s go.

 - Auth – access credentials for the LDAP server:

 - Full User DN – the full system user DN which allows to search other users. * Password – the password to access the LDAP server. * Security – SSL or TSL protocol.

 - Username Attribute – the attribute to identify the user.
 For Active Directory, it can be “userPrincipalName” or “sAMAccountName”.

-- Account Canonical Form – type of your account canonical form.
+- Account Canonical Form – the type of your account canonical form.
 There are 4 options: